 FVAP recommends that all Americans living abroad submit a registration/ballot request form called an FPCA every year

-PHOTO: Jeronimo will be 18 on election day and is ready to vote in the 2022 mid-term elections after registering to vote at the American School with the help of ABS volunteers.
+PHOTO: Jeronimo turned 18 before election day and was ready to vote in the 2022 mid-term elections after registering to vote at the American School with the help of ABS volunteers.
 Seventeen-year-olds who will turn 18 by election day can register to vote.

 A final resting place for U. S. and Mexican citizens